 The Z Fold3 is Samsung’s first foldable smartphone to support the S Pen stylus while housing an under-display camera on the main screen for the first time.
 The Z Flip3 comes with a larger cover screen than its predecessor along with a slimmer design.

-With the latest models, local analysts predicted Samsung’s foldable smartphone shipments to be 6-7 million units this year, more than triple from a year earlier, with the clamshell-type Z Flip representing about 60 percent of its sales, reports Yonhap news agency.
+With the latest models, local analysts predicted that Samsung’s foldable smartphone shipments would be 6-7 million units this year, more than triple from a year earlier, with the clamshell-type Z Flip representing about 60 percent of its sales, reports Yonhap news agency.

-“Sales of two new foldable smartphones appear to be better than expected,” Lee Kyu-ha, an analyst at NH Investment & Securities, said.
+“Sales of two new foldable smartphones appear to be better than expected,” Lee Kyu-ha, an NH Investment & Securities analyst, said.
 “Despite upgraded performance and functionality, their prices are maximum 400,000 won cheaper than predecessors and that will expand consumers’ accessibility to the products.”

 Analysts said Samsung’s dominance in the foldable market would continue, with some expecting 12 million Galaxy Z series shipments in 2022.